 - The height of transport vehicles also poses threats.
 Override or underride accidents can happen when a vehicle becomes trapped or wedged beneath a tractor-trailer from either the sides or the rear of the truck or when a car is run over by a large commercial truck.

-- Tanker trucks that transport flammable or hazardous materials can result in a deadly explosion if a collision occurs
+- Tanker trucks that transport flammable or hazardous materials can result in a deadly explosion if a collision occurs.

-Who is Liable in a Trucking Accident?
+Who Is Liable in a Trucking Accident?

-Large trucks, semi-trucks, 18-wheelers, and tractor-trailers are all considered Commercial Motor Vehicles, or CMVs.
-CMVs and their drivers, owners and operators are governed by state law and by extensive safety regulations under the Federal Motor Carrier Safety Administration (FMCSA).
-FMCSA regulations govern the standards of care, maintenance, inspection, operation and licensing of CMV drivers.
+Large trucks, semi-trucks, 18-wheelers, and tractor-trailers are all considered Commercial Motor Vehicles or CMVs.
+CMVs and their drivers, owners, and operators are governed by state law and extensive safety regulations under the Federal Motor Carrier Safety Administration (FMCSA).
+FMCSA regulations govern the standards of care, maintenance, inspection, operation, and licensing of CMV drivers.
 Due to the highly regulated trucking industry, many parties are involved.
 This means a combination of parties could be held liable for a trucking accident in Colorado.
 A big rig accident could implicate the following parties:

-- Truck driver;
+- Truck driver

-- Trucking company;
+- Trucking company

-- Maintenance provider;
+- Maintenance provider

-- Truck manufacturer;
+- Truck manufacturer

-- Cargo loader, or any other entity along the truck’s supply chain;
+- Cargo loader, or any other entity along the truck’s supply chain

 A collision with a tractor-trailer is more serious than a fender-bender with a sedan or an economy/hybrid vehicle.
 As a result, trucking accidents commonly cause devastating injuries and even fatalities.
 Extensive injuries compound the challenge of a strong recovery.
-We have handled hundreds of cases involving serious orthopedic injuries, traumatic brain injury and traumatic amputations.
-Because of our experience, we ask the right questions of the care providers to fully develop the damages picture, both economic losses and non-economic harm, such as pain and suffering or permanent impairment.
+Our law firm has handled hundreds of cases involving serious orthopedic injuries, traumatic brain injuries, spinal cord injuries, and traumatic amputations.
+Because of our experience, we ask the right questions of the care providers to develop the full picture of damages, both economic losses and non-economic harm, such as pain and suffering or permanent impairment.

 What to Do After a Truck Accident in Colorado

-- Call the police and seek medical attention.
+- Call the police and seek medical attention

-- Obtain information from the other parties involved: name, trucking company, driver’s license number, license plate number, insurance information, address and phone number.
+- Obtain information from the other parties involved: name, trucking company, driver’s license number, license plate number, insurance information, address, and phone number

-- Obtain information from witnesses to the truck crash.
+- Obtain information from witnesses to the truck crash

-- Go to the doctor and make sure to follow your doctor’s follow up care instructions.
+- Go to the doctor and make sure to follow your doctor’s follow-up care instructions

 - Contact an experienced trucking accident attorney, such as Chalat Hatten & Banker

-After determining how the crash occurred, the effect the crash had, and will continue to have, on our client’s health and future earning potential, we work with our experts to determine what the truck driver could and should have done to avoid the crash.
-We then assess and evaluate the total amount of compensation needed to ensure that our clients are able to care and provide for themselves and their families for the rest of their lives.
+After determining how the crash occurred, the effect the crash had and will continue to have on our client’s health and future earning potential, we work with our experts to determine what the truck driver could and should have done to avoid the collision.
+We then assess and evaluate the total amount of compensation needed to ensure our clients are able to care and provide for themselves and their families for the rest of their lives.
 If the involved parties refuse to offer an appropriate settlement, we will take the case to trial.
 Our specialists in catastrophic personal injury at Chalat Hatten & Banker understand the devastation following a trucking accident.
 For over 30 years, we’ve protected the rights of victims and will fight to do the same for you.
 Ready to speak with us?
 We’re ready to listen.
 Contact our Denver-based truck accident attorneys today for a free initial consultation to see how we can help.

 Recent Settlements & Verdicts